souzainf3/RNLoadingButton-Swift/README.md

-# RNLoadingButton-Swift
+# RNLoadingButton

-RNLoadingButotn-Swift is based on [RNLoadingButton](https://github.com/souzainf3/RNLoadingButton) write in Objective-C.
+RNLoadingButotn is based on [RNLoadingButton](https://github.com/souzainf3/RNLoadingButton) write in Objective-C.

 An easy-to-use UIButton subclass with an activity indicator.